oconnor663/jacko.io/posts/snooze.md

 [`poll_progress`][poll_progress] method to the `Stream` trait and declare that anything that calls `poll_next` must also call `poll_progress` until it returns `Ready`.
 Most stream combinators could be adapted to follow that new rule, but `next` would be unfixable, and we'd need to deprecate it.
+That isn't an option today, because using `next` with `while let` is the standard way to loop over a stream, but it could work if/when Rust adds an `async for` loop that integrates with `poll_progress`.

 [^por_qué_no_los_dos]: Or maybe we could pick both, by defining two different
     `Stream`-like traits.
 But eventually we'd still have to pick one, when we